 Be on time

 Your first port of call is to lodge with the ATO on time.
-This also safeguards you from personal liability down the line.
+This also safeguards against personal liability down the line.

 Ask for assistance

 You may be surprised at how flexible the ATO can actually be.
-If you owe less than $20 000 you may be able to cut a deal.
+If less than $20 000 is owed, it may be able to cut a deal.
 So always ask!
 If it’s more than that, the ATO also provide these payment plans.
-So be sure to have a thorough scan to see if you are eligible.
-What remains important is that you ‘play the game’ by staying in touch and up to do date with the ATO.
-This will keep your account in good standing and may assist with deals down the line.
+So be sure to have a thorough scan to see check eligibility.
+What remains important is ‘playing the game’ by staying in touch and up-to-date with the ATO.
+This will keep an account in good standing and may assist with deals down the line.

 What other options do I have to pay for my Business Activity Statement?

 There is always Merchant Financing.
 This is a quick working capital solution designed for retail businesses.
 If your business operates with an EFTPOS terminal, has been in business for over six months, and has an average monthly turnover of over $5000, you can apply for up to $500,000.
-Best of all funds can be received within 48 hours.
-Jaco Gunter, MD of Beyond Merchant Capital says, “We want to empower entrepreneurs with the working capital they need to keep the focus on what they do best: Running their business!
+Best of all funds are available within 48 hours.
+Larry Prosser, CEO of Beyond Merchant Capital says, “We want to empower entrepreneurs with the working capital they need to keep the focus on what they do best: Running their business!
 With our working capital solution, BAS needn’t be an unnecessary distraction.”
 The Beyond Merchant Capital Pay-As-You-Trade system processes repayments through a business’s EFTPOS terminal system as a small-agreed percentage of every card transaction.
 Rendering repayment (and tax obligations) virtually painless!”
 The important thing is that you are empowered with knowledge and funds that will keep your business moving forward.

-For more information on accessing finance to ease your tax burden, speak to Lending Specialist today.
+For more information on accessing finance to ease your tax burden, speak to our Lending Specialists today 1300 955 428

 Speak with a lending specialist today about funding the growth of your business.